Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 6.1.3 Summing a Series of Numbers

-As a second example of the `while` statement, let’s write a program that sums a series of integers entered by the user, Here's what the user will see:
+As a second example of the `while` statement, let's write a program that sums a series of integers entered by the user, Here's what the user will see:

 ```shell
 This program sums a series of integers.